 - EVMS related policies, processes, procedures, and desktop instructions.
-Examples include organizing the work, scheduling, budgeting, work authorization, details about earned value techniques and how each is applied, change control, material planning and control, subcontract management, and risk management.
+Examples include organizing the work, scheduling, budgeting, work authorization, details about earned value techniques and how each is applied, change control, material planning and control, subcontract management, and risk/opportunity management.

 - Accounting calendar.